Sesame Ginger Dressing

 You can also use lemon juice in place of lime juice.

-Ginger – Fresh ginger gives a delicious spicy kick to this ginger dressing recipe.
+Ginger – Fresh ginger roots give a delicious spicy kick to this ginger dressing recipe.

-Others – You will also need garlic, sriracha, and toasted sesame seeds.
+Others – You will also need garlic, sriracha, and toasted sesame seeds to make this sesame ginger dressing recipe.

-Sriracha is a fermented Asian hot sauce and it has a very peculiar taste.
+Sriracha is a fermented Asian hot sauce with a very peculiar taste.
 If you are not a big fan, use any hot sauce in its place.

-Add 1 teaspoon of xanthan gum to the dressing to stabilize it.
+To stabilize the dressing, you can add 1 teaspoon of xanthan gum to it.
 Xanthan gum is a natural product that has no side effects.
 It stabilizes the dressing and prevents the oil from separating.

 How To Make Sesame Ginger Salad Dressing